Niall-OLeary/Incremental-Appointment-Data-Pipeline/README.md

 ## Solution
 To address these issues, the project implements:

-1. **Daily Incremental Uploads**
+1. **Daily Incremental Exports**
-   - Only new or updated rows are uploaded daily, rather than a full refresh.
+   - Only new or updated rows are exported from the CRM, rather than contract-to-date.

 2. **Automated Loading via S3 and Snowpipe**
    - Data is staged in an **S3 bucket**.